 6. Friedrich Schiller

 Schiller worked late at night, so to keep the sandman away, he’d dip his feet in ice-cold water.
 But it gets weirder: Schiller always wrote with a bunch of rotten apples stowed in his desk drawer.
 He said the smell motivated him.

-7. Alexander Dumas
+7. Alexandre Dumas

 Dumas insisted that all of his literary output be color-coded: Blue paper for fiction, pink paper for articles, and yellow paper for poetry.

 To keep on task, the Greek orator would shave half of his head because it forced him to stay inside and work.
 Plutarch writes, “Here he would continue, oftentimes without intermission, two or three months together, shaving one half of his head, that so for shame he might not go abroad, though he desired it ever so much.”